-The groundfloor, first and second floors are fitted out to be able to welcome a total of 54 children.
-Particular attention has been paid to the link between the floors: both physically, with stairs and a lift, and visually by creating a void in the stairwell.
-The staircases are finished in enamelled white steel bars from top to bottom in order to underline verticality.
-The living and care zones benefit from large windows down to ground level.
-This enables sufficient natural light to penetrate and gives the children a view onto the outside world.
+The ground, first, and second floors are equipped with facilities for a total of 54 children.
+Particular attention has been paid to linking the levels: both physically, with stairs and a lift, and visually, by creating a void in the stairwell.
+The stairs are finished with white enamelled steel bars running from bottom to top, to emphasise the verticality.

-|address||Rerum Novarumlaan 1, 2170 Merksem Belgium|
+|address||Rerum Novarumlaan 1 • 2170 Merksem Belgium|

-structural engineer: Fraeye & Partners
+• structural engineering: Fraeye & Partners

-Each community has its own adjoining exterior space, either in the form of a garden (partially covered) or a terrace.
-An exterior staircase, which also serves as an emergency exit, also physically connects the different exterior spaces to each other.
+The living and care areas have large windows down to floor level.
+This enables sufficient natural light to enter and provides the children with a view of the outside world.
+Each community has an adjacent outdoor space, either in the form of a (partially covered) garden or a terrace.
+An external staircase, which also serves as an emergency staircase, also physically connects the various outdoor spaces with each other.

 The shallow depth of the building and the large windows on the front and rear façades enable plenty of daylight to enter the building.
 In addition, the opening on the street side creates the necessary views and establishes contact between the street and the users.

 “Soft” finishing materials are used to give the building a warm and inviting character.
 Oak door sets, a clear PVC floor finish, and a tiled floor in a variety of warm grey tones are used to provide the required sense of warmth.
 The walls are also finished in a neutral light colour to give the children a sense of calm.